Robert Alexander (United States Army officer): Military career

 In 1887, he became the first sergeant of his company, and in 1889 received a promotion to second lieutenant.

 As he rose through the ranks he took part in the American Indian Wars, served in Puerto Rico during the Spanish–American War.
 He was with the 11th Infantry in 1901 when it was ordered to the Philippines during the Philippine–American War, and he served at Carigara on the island of Leyte.
 In 1902, he took part in combat against Filipino insurgents on Leyte and Samar, and in one engagement he was wounded by a bolo.
-During the Pancho Villa Expedition, Alexander served on the Texas–Mexico.
+During the Pancho Villa Expedition, Alexander served on the Texas–Mexico border.
 He was a distinguished graduate of the Army School of the Line in 1909 and graduated from the Army Staff College in 1910.

 When the United States joined the Allied forces in World War I, Alexander proved his valor and was able to rise through the ranks.
 He was also given the responsibility of inspector general in the Zone of Communications from November 1917 to February 1918.
 Alexander was promoted to brigadier general in February 1918 and then to major general in August 1918.

 From the headquarters of the 77th Division in France, Alexander was one of the officers who reported on the Lost Battalion incident.
 A group of around 500 soldiers, in nine companies, had disappeared after going into the Argonne Forest expecting American and French Allied troops to meet them.
 This had followed an American attack on German forces and, with Major Charles White Whittlesey leading the group, the men found that the French troops had been stalled.
 As a result, the battalion was cut off by the Germans who surprised them and suffered large losses with only 197 men coming out of the ravine.
 In the report he states: